reduxjs/redux/docs/basics/Actions.md

 >You don’t have to define action type constants in a separate file, or even to define them at all.
 For a small project, it might be easier to just use string literals for action types.
 However, there are some benefits to explicitly declaring constants in larger codebases.
 Read [Reducing Boilerplate](../recipes/ReducingBoilerplate.md) for more practical tips on keeping your codebase clean.

 Other than `type`, the structure of an action object is really up to you.
-If you’re interested, check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for recommendations on how actions should be constructed.
+If you’re interested, check out [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for recommendations on how actions could be constructed.

 We’ll add one more action type to describe a user ticking off a todo as completed.
 We refer to a particular todo by `index` because we store them in an array.
 In a real app it is wiser to generate a unique ID every time something new is created.